ga-dc/wdi5/w10/d05_quiz/readme.md

 **Unformatted code will not be accepted**.

-Use "```ruby" and "```js" to format inline code, or link to a gist with the appropriate file extension.
+Use backticks and or indentation to format inline code, or link to a gist with the appropriate file extension.